Skip to content

 Le Métier — The Craft

-What you'll do: Mid-course progress check.
-Climbing tactics, descending confidence, pacing strategy.
-Drawn from conversations with Lachlan Morton, Michael Matthews, and Ben Healy.
+What you'll do: Your mid-course progress check, plus the craft: climbing tactics, descending confidence, race-day pacing — drawn straight from conversations with Lachlan Morton, Michael Matthews and Ben Healy.

 • 14-min video